 The take-away here is that the small (naive) model can benefit from the teacher model's structure, making it overfit less.

 You can build a DataRobot Prime model for most models on the Leaderboard.
 There are, however, some situations in which this type of model cannot be built.
+See the associated considerations for additional information.

 Creating a DataRobot Prime model¶